aboriskaa/aboriskaa/README.md

 - 👋 Hi, I’m Boris (@aboriskaa!)
 - 👀 I’m interested in development, hiking, boxing, airsport
 - 🌱 I’m currently work on React, NodeJS, JavaScript / TypeScript
-- 💞️ I’m looking for a job as a React / JavaScript / TypeScript developer
+- 💞️ I’m looking for a job as a React developer
 - 📫 How to reach me aboriska@yahoo.com